HuRuilizhen/HuRuilizhen.github.io/_posts/2024-09-25-Mathematical-Concepts-and-Spatial-Transformation.md

     \end{bmatrix}
 $$

 The rotation matrix can be used to transform the coordinates of a point $p$ from one coordinate frame to another.
-The transformed coordinates can be represented by a vector \(\overrightarrow{p'}\), which can be written as:
+The transformed coordinates can be represented by a vector $\overrightarrow{p'}$, which can be written as:

 $$\overrightarrow{p'}=\mathbf{R}\overrightarrow{p}$$